Wei-Hsi/Dinkle/README.md

 splits=KFold(n_splits=k,shuffle=True,random_state=42)
 ```
 ### Evaluation
+Jusitfy the value of `epochs` to decide how many times you want to train.
 Print out the plot for the average loss value of five folds.
 Besides, you can evaluate which model perforams the best from fold1 to fold5, and save it for the next step.